chef/chef-web-docs/chef_master/source/debug.rst

    after-breakpoint
    before-breakpoint

-The chef-client run can also be rewound, and then stepped through.
+The Chef Infra Client run can also be rewound, and then stepped through.

 .. code-block:: bash